 Paisley design is much more noticeable in real life but a little lost in the photo.

-St. Jacobs is a little tourist town only a half hour from where I live, great for day trips.
+St. Jacobs is a small tourist town only a half hour from where I live, great for day trips.
 I enjoy browsing through boutiques, antique and home decor shops–always find things I like.

 There are fine restaurants and places for unique photo shoots for fashion bloggers.
-My shrug is more coral than the photo looks, I’m wearing a coral necklace I made and coral bracelet.
+My shrug is more coral than the photo looks, I’m wearing a coral necklace I made and coral bracelet (imitation coral).

 There’s even a nature trail for biking and hiking along the river.